Air Source Heat Pump Grants UK

 However, they currently account for only 5 per cent of the world’s heating.

-The UK government has taken many initiatives to encourage Brits to replace the traditional gas boilers with the air source heat pumps and introduced various grants for this purpose.
+The UK government has taken many initiatives to encourage Brits to replace traditional gas boilers with air-source heat pumps and introduced various grants for this purpose.

 The following UK heat pump grants are available or will be available later: